Did you know that many of our street trees are older than your grandparents?

 Healthy trees, healthy people

 Trees and plants in cities are important for biodiversityAll of the different types of life in the environment.
-It includes plants, animals, and micro-organisms (really small things like bacteria and fungi). because they provide animals with food and a place to live.
+Biodiversity includes plants, animals, and micro-organisms (really small things like bacteria and fungi). because they provide animals with food and a place to live.
 Trees are also important for our wellbeing – they improve our health and make us feel happier.

 Canberra, the ‘bush capital’